 - This figure normally turns out to be 050% of the student loan balance

-Borrowers can use 0.50% versus the 1.0% of the student loan balance if they use this technique.
+Borrowers can use 0.50% versus 1.0% of the student loan balance if they use this technique.

 Conventional Loan Requirements On Student Loans

 Borrowers with larger outstanding student loan balances may need to go with conventional loans.
 Fannie Mae and Freddie Mac allow Income-Based Repayment (IBR).
-The Team at Gustan Cho Associates are very creative and we can see if we can structure the loan to make it conventional so the larger student loan balance does not disqualify borrowers from qualifying.
+The Team at Gustan Cho Associates is very creative and we can see if we can structure the loan to make it convenient so the larger student loan balance does not disqualify borrowers from qualifying.

-If you are a home buyer and need to get qualified for an FHA insured mortgage loan and need an FHA Lender with no lender overlays, please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
-Or email us at firstname.lastname@example.org.
-We are available 7 days a week to take phone calls or answer emails and answer and questions you may have on FHA Loans.
+If you are a home buyer and need to get qualified for an FHA-insured mortgage loan and need an FHA Lender with no lender overlays, please contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+Or email us at [email protected] We are available 7 days a week to take phone calls or answer emails and answer any questions you may have on FHA Loans.